tiagoengenheiro/biostat/data/df_final_variables.md

 # Variables Description

 ### Render this document
-If you want to see this document rendered choose one of the options:
+If this document is not rendered already and you want to it rendered choose one of the options:
 * (a) Download a markdown extension in VS Code to render the md file (I'm using Markdown Preview Enhanced).
 After installation an icon (a window with a magnifying glass) will appear in the top right corner
 * (b) [See it directly in GitHub](https://github.com/tiagoengenheiro/biostat/blob/main/data/df_final_variables.md)